 Text Optimization.
 The textual content on product cards must be unique.
 Do not copy it from competitors — this can severely negatively impact promotion.

-Write a brief description and a detailed text that unfolds when clicking a button.
+Write a brief product card description and a detailed text that unfolds when clicking a button.
 Place details, specifications, and product variants in the purchase area under a second‑level heading, incorporating low- and medium‑frequency queries from Google Trends and other SEO tools into the text.
 Where possible, add internal linking.

 Mobile-Friendly Version.
 Optimizing your site for mobile devices is one of the key ranking factors.
 Work on an adaptive version of the product cards.
 Products should display correctly on screens of various sizes and be convenient for viewing.
 Conduct a page load speed test and optimize if it loads slowly.
 The content should be the same in both the desktop and mobile versions of the site.

-Frequently Asked Questions on Product Cards
+Frequently Asked Questions on Product Card Descriptions

 What is a product card in e‑commerce?